John’s been in touch with HO scale tram:

 The 4′ x 8′ table with felt tucked in over the rigid foam

 I decided to use Bachmann EZ Track for convenience since it was readily available and requires no tedious tracklaying.
-Not my interest at this point as my immediate goal is to be up and running.
+Not my interest at this point as my immediate goal is to be up and running with my HO scale tram.

 I knew rolling stock would be a challenge for this rusty craftsman, but I had a pretty good idea what I wanted and how to achieve it.
 The Spectrum On-30 open observation cars were “more or less” in scale for O but needed heavy mods for 1/24 or G scale.
 The first thing was to remove the far too low roof from the observation cars.
 A razor saw made quick work of this.